 Regardless if we return to Vienna in the future, it will always be a city that reminds me of my mom.

-If you’d like to read more about my mom’s fight with cancer, I wrote a three-part mini-series starting here.
+No one wants to read sad stories but if you want to read more about my mom’s “fight” with cancer, I wrote a three-part mini-series starting here.